Our companies are backed by the Five Star Guarantee. Call one today!

 Wet Dog Smell After Cleaning

 Keep in mind that getting the carpet wet again will increase the smell temporarily.
 Dry the carpet and the padding as quickly as possible.

-Other Odor Eliminators
+Other Odor Eliminating Tricks

-Borax is another mold-killer that can help reduce odors, sprinkle it on the carpet like baking soda and scrub it into the carpet with a broom or dry brush.
+Borax is another mold-killer that can help reduce odors.
+Sprinkle it on the carpet like baking soda and scrub it into the carpet with a broom or dry brush.

 More Serious Carpet Cleaning Issues

-When cleaning your carpets after serious damage, like water damage, then the bad smell after cleaning is likely due to mold or mildew under the carpet itself.
-This is a more serious issue, because it can impact your health.
+When cleaning your carpets after serious damage, like water damage, the bad smell after cleaning is likely due to mold or mildew under the carpet itself.
+This is a more serious issue.
+It’s not just a bad smell.
+Mold and mildew can impact your health.

 Quality matters when hiring for a big project.
 Call a Five Star Rated professional now!